 If you are setting up a 3-tier SAP system and having connection issues between your VMs, ensure that you have created a firewall rule to allow traffic between VMs on your subnetwork.

 Troubleshooting connecting to your VM

-If you are having issues connecting to your VM through SSH, ensure that you have created a firewall rule to open port 22 on the GCP network you are using.
+If you are having issues connecting to your VM through

 For other possible issues, see Known issues for SSH from the browser.

 Troubleshooting Google's monitoring agent

 To troubleshoot the monitoring agent, see the Operations guide.